**Caution: It is not safe to look directly at the sun!**

 Set up two similar-sized clear plastic containers with lids (such as those used to sell lettuce) in a sunny location.
 Place a sheet of black paper in the bottom of one container and a sheet of white paper in the other.
 Place a thermometer in each.
 Place a third thermometer near the boxes.
 Record starting temperatures of each (they should be about the same).
 Check again after ten minutes.
 How does the temperature inside the boxes compare to the outside temperature?
 Was there a difference between the two boxes?
 Why might this be?
 (Dark-colored materials absorb more light energy than light-colored materials.)
 Can we trap heat energy from the sun?
 How might we use this heat?
 (As in a greenhouse – to grow plants in cold climates; to heat water, etc.) What else might let in sunlight and then trap the heat?
 (Houses, cars, also the atmosphere – which is why scientists refer to the “greenhouse effect.”)

-Materials: large (e.g. 5”x6”x12”) clear plastic box with lid such as that used to sell washed lettuce, three thermometers, black paper, white paper, clipboard, paper, pencil.
+Materials: two large (e.g. 5”x6”x12”) clear plastic boxes with lid such as that used to sell washed lettuce, three thermometers, black paper, white paper, notepad, pencil.

-Working in small groups with a leader, have the children take turns using the battery-operated fan.
-Ask them what they think is providing the energy to run the fan.
+Show the group a battery-operated mini-fan.
+Ask them what is providing the energy to run the fan.
 What will happen if they remove the batteries and try turning it on?
 (It doesn’t work.)
-Show them the mini solar panel and ask if they know what it is or have seen something like it before.
-Explain that they are going to connect it to the fan, in place of the batteries.
-What will happen?
-Now what is supplying the energy to power the fan?
+Now, working in small groups with a leader, have the children take turns using a solar-powered mini-fan.
+What happens when it is in the sun?
+What is supplying the energy to power the fan?
 Is it dependent on certain conditions?
-Test it in different places: in the sun, shade, on an overcast day, inside under a light/lamp.
+Have the children test it in different places: in the sun, shade, on an overcast day, inside under a light/lamp.

-Materials: for each small group: a mini solar panel, mini battery-operated fan.
+Materials: battery-operated mini-fan with battery; for each small group: a solar panel-powered mini-fan.

 Objective: To observe and measure shadows outside, predicting changes in position and size over time.